Published or Revised June 12, 2022

 From preparation to anticipation and critical thinking, the surgical technologist helps the surgical team accomplish safe and efficient surgical intervention for a variety of surgical specialties.

 Program graduates are eligible to sit for the National Certifying Examination for Surgical Technologist (Capstone) in order to achieve the Certified Surgical Technologist (CST) credential.
-The certification examination is administered by the National Board of Surgical Technologists and Surgical Assisting, http://www.nbstsa.org/.
-The Surgical Technology Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), located at 25400 U.S. Hwy 19, Suite 158, Clearwater, Florida 33763, by recommendation of the Accreditation Review Committee in Surgical Technology & Surgical Assisting (ARC-STSA), located at #6 West Dry Creek Circle, Suite #210, Littleton, Colorado 80120.
+The certification examination is administered by the National Board of Surgical Technologists and Surgical Assisting, https://www.nbstsa.org/.
+The Surgical Technology Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), by recommendation of the Accreditation Review Committee in Surgical Technology & Surgical Assisting (ARC/STSA).
+The CAAHEP offices are located at: 9355 - 113th St. N, #7709, Seminole, FL 33775; 727-210-2350; www.caahep.org.
+The ARC/STSA offices are located at: #6 West Dry Creek Circle, Suite #210, Littleton, CO 80120; 303-694-9262; www.arcstsa.org.

-While delivering a standardized core curriculum published by the Association of Surgical Technologist (AST), the program offers a Certificate (45-SH) or Associate of Applied Science (60-SH) pathway depending on general academic support course elections.
+While delivering a standardized core curriculum published by the Association of Surgical Technologist (AST), the program offers an Associate of Applied Science (60-SH) pathway.
 The program-core includes six courses specific to surgical technology (course prefix SRGT) which require prior program application/admission.
-Specific foundation courses are also required with either pathway, and completion/grade-point average (GPA) considerations from completed courses will contribute to the prospective student’s admission application score.
+Specific foundation courses are also required and completion/grade-point average (GPA) considerations from completed courses will contribute to the prospective student’s admission application score.
 There are two opportunities for program admission annually (spring and summer).
 Enrollment is limited, and applications should be submitted during the preceding semester (spring/fall).
 Program enrollment will include two semesters of hospital-based clinical training, with required clinical-site attendance.

 Please note the following Program Effectiveness, Student/Graduate Achievement Data.